slopezpereyra/EEGToolkit.jl/docs/src/index.md

 - Transparency
 - Efficiency

-*Simplicity* means that a scientist with little programming background should be able to use it. *Transparency* means that any methodology implemented by the package should be transparent enough so as to be reported in a scientific paper.  *Efficiency* means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in minutes or less.
+*Simplicity* means that a person with little programming background should be able to use it, at least with the documentation at hand. *Transparency* means that any methodology implemented by the package should be accessible enough so as to be reported in a scientific paper.  *Efficiency* means that large EEGs (e.g. sleep EEGs) should be processed and analyzed in minutes or less.

-*Transparency* affects primarily spectral analysis (PSA).
-Most packages (e.g. the `gsignal` package in R) do not report how power spectrum analysis is done.
-Proprietary software is even less clear.
-This, combined with the fact that PSA is not standardized and may be computed in several many ways, makes it very difficult to compare and rest results.
+*Transparency* affects primarily power spectral analysis (PSA).
+Most packages don't report how PSA is done.
+Proprietary software is typically even more obscure.
+Combined with the fact that PSA is not standardized and may be computed in several many ways, this makes it very difficult to compare and rest results.

+---

+> This package is free software— free as in freedom.
+You are free to use the
+> code as you wish and for any purpose.
+You are free to study how the software
+> works and change it to make it do what you wish.
+You are free to redistribute
+> copies of this package to help others.
+You are free to distribute copies you
+> any modified version of this package.
+>
+> Proprietary software hinders the liberty of its users.
+In science, it
+> outright obscures the scientific process and makes replication and
+> collaboration difficult.
+If you are a scientist, use free software whenever possible.

+---

 ## Package Features
 - Loading and processing EEG data